dime-coin/electrum-docs/protocol.rst

-Electrum protocol specification
+Electrum-Dime Protocol Specification
 ===============================

 (NOTE: this document is outdated.
-For newer versions of the protocol than 0.10, see https://electrumx-spesmilo.readthedocs.io/en/latest/protocol.html )
+See, [ElectrumX Docs](https://electrumx-spesmilo.readthedocs.io/en/latest/protocol.html) for detailed information regarding ElectrumX.)

-Stratum is a universal bitcoin communication protocol used mainly by bitcoin client Electrum and miners.
+ElectrumX is a universal Dimecoin communication protocol used mainly by the Dimecoin client Electrum-Dime, miners, and stakers.

 Format
 ------

-Stratum protocol is based on `JSON-RPC 2.0`_ (although it doesn't include "jsonrpc" information in every message).
+ElectrumX protocol is based on `JSON-RPC`_.
+Two standards `JSON-RPC 1.0` and `JSON-RPC 2.0` are specified; use of version 2.0 is encouraged but not required.
 Each message has to end with a line end character (\n).

 .. _JSON-RPC 2.0: http://www.jsonrpc.org/specification